TrioBektiImansah/TrioBektiImansah/README.md

 - 👋 Hi, I’m @TrioBektiImansah
 - 👀 I’m interested in automation
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning node.js and node red
 - 💞️ I’m looking to collaborate on github
 - 📫 How to reach me triobektiimansah@gmail.com